 Top 10 scholarships for school leavers heading to university

-The Scholarship Hub has unveiled a list of what it rates as the best scholarships and bursaries in the UK
+How to get a University Scholarship.
+Plus The Scholarship Hub rates the best scholarships and bursaries in the UK

 The Scholarship Hub, a free online database of more than 3,000 UK scholarships and bursaries, has compiled its top ten scholarships and bursaries for students wishing to study at universities in the UK.

 Scholarship Hub founder, Karen Kennard, said: “The number of scholarships, grants and bursaries is rising each year, yet the vast majority of students aren’t even aware of them.
 60% of students don’t even apply for scholarships, believing that they aren’t eligible, yet we know that organisations are often struggling to find applicants.

 “There are many different scholarships available, that offer mentoring and work placements as well as cash, and they’re not just for disadvantaged students or linked to particular universities and subjects.
 Students should be checking what they might be eligible for so they don’t miss out”.

 In this article you can discover: